meicale/Interception-Tools/README.md

 As in this case the final target cloned device clones a keyboard, not a mouse, if mouse events reach it from muxing multiple streams, they won't be reproduced, hence not duplicating the _observed_ mouse events.
+[You can also grab the mouse, if you want][caps2esc-issue-9-note].

 The “full” YAML based spec is as follows: